 10. Manage social media.

 Another thing that you may want to review is your social media.
 Unfollow anyone that doesn’t add value or inspiration to your feed.
 Create some sort of content plan for the following month.
-Update any bios or profile photos that need updated.
+Update any bios or profile photos that need updating.
 Analyze what’s working for you and what’s not.

-Related reading: How to Grow Your Blog with Pinterest
+You Might Like: How to Grow Your Blog with Pinterest

 11. Take care of ads/sponsors.

 Change out any ads on your blog, if that’s something that you do monthly.
-Also apply for new sponsored campaigns that fit your values and your brand.
+Also, apply for new sponsored campaigns that fit your values and your brand.
 If you’re newer to the blogging game, you could also apply for ad networks or sponsorship programs each month if you aren’t in any.

 Be sure to enter your info below to get instant access to the Monthly Blogging Checklist + print it out each month to keep your blog organized and running smoothly! 🙂

-Question: What are some monthly tasks that you always do for your blog?
+What are some monthly tasks that you always do for your blog?